konnov/protocols-made-fun/README.md

 - `assets/css/highlight-light.css`
 - `assets/css/highlight-dark.css`

-They are selected with `prefers-color-scheme`.
+They are selected with `prefers-color-scheme` by default and follow the site's manual light/dark theme switcher when a reader chooses a theme.
 Do not add client-side Highlight.js scripts to posts or layouts.

 ## GitHub Embeds